 During the first couple of months of college, I was so stressed, I was overwhelmed by the new enviorment and the difference in size of all my courses.
 During that time I was grateful for all of my high school friends who stood beside me when I was transitioning, most of us were quiet and we didn’t particularly like to socialize with new people so I think it was hard for most of us to find another group for us to be a part of.
 It was hard, the first time I met people whom I share some connection to was in the Biological Scholar’s group, there was a community housing style and I had a good start with the people across the hall.
 I was good to meet some people rather than none, I then went on to meet some amazing people who are in the same major as I. I still need to find people who I can truly connect to and this will slowly happen during all 4 years that I am here.
 My original expectation for the scholar’s program was a lot more, I was hoping for more connections towards the hospital or other professors who I might have in the future.
 The scholar’s group tried to attempt that but to a minimum, there were events that brought the first-year student towards basic steps in advancing in a career for medicine; however, there was nothing extensive most of which was basic information.

-I chose the biological sciences scholar program because it seemed like a good idea to be around others students who have the same interests in science as I do.
-I was hoping to meet pre-medicine students as most of our classes would be similar and the community would be able to help each other out.
+I joined biological sciences scholar program because it was a good starting point to meet like-minded students here at The Ohio State University.
+An introduction to a community of student interested in healthcare will benefit my educational career, having a support system regarding.
 I enjoy competition so I was hoping that being in this program I would find people like me, I also enjoy thinking of starting programs that are outside the norm and I would like the input of people who knows and agrees upon what I want to do.
 I feel like being able to understand one another is a trait that is required if you ever want to do anything in society, that is one of the two struggles leaders face.
 They have great ideas but if they cannot convey it to the general public the idea is useless, also another problem is all the hopes and regulation that needs to be solved before the program can take effect.
 Policies and finances play so much into what a person can or cannot do, they dictate if a person will become a leader or just another ordinary person with great ideas.

 My family is very traditional and care very much about the core of our culture; since I was raised in a society where family values and social values differ I was able to experience the best and worse of both.
 There are some things where others are confused on why I am who I am and why I act differently to them, it is because the way we were raised and our belief and values were different.
 I believe that people need to experience different cultures to truly understand the person and accept them for who they are.
 At OSU I would like to spread my own culture by being part of the Asian American clubs on campus, they share multiple events together and going to the event I meet people who are the same as me and had the same upbringing.
 These events are open to everyone so during certain holidays there are always events and I should try to get people to come.